 Chocolate (dark or white), green tea, honey, lentils, maple syrup, oats, rose water, rum (esp dark), sugar: brown and white, vanilla, and white wine vinegar.

 - apricot + ginger + green tea + lemongrass + rice + vanilla

 - orange + vanilla

 What to Make With Coconut

 Coconut is a common ingredient in Asian, Brazilian, Caribbean, Indian, Indonesian, Malaysian, Thai, and Vietnamese cuisines.

-You’ll find coconut in many desserts such as candy, dairy-free ice cream, and custard as well as in curries, fruit salads, soups, and stews.
+You’ll find coconut in many desserts such as candy, dairy-free ice cream, and custard as well as in curry, fruit salads, soups, and stews, and more.